A Genome-Wide Perspective on the Persistence of Red Wolf Ancestry in Southeastern Canids.

-The red wolf (Canis rufus), a legally recognized and severely endangered wolf, is known to interbreed with coyotes (C. latrans).
-Declared extirpated in the wild in 1980, red wolves were reintroduced to North Carolina nearly a decade later.
+The red wolf (Canis rufus), a legally recognized and critically endangered wolf, is known to interbreed with coyotes (Canis latrans).
+Declared extirpated in the wild in 1980, red wolves were reintroduced to northeastern North Carolina nearly a decade later.
 Interbreeding with coyotes was thought to be restricted to a narrow geographic region adjacent to the reintroduced population and largely believed to threaten red wolf recovery.
-However, red wolf ancestry has recently been discovered in canids along the American Gulf Coast, igniting a broader survey of endangered ancestry in southeastern canid populations.
-Here, we examine geographic and temporal patterns of genome-wide red wolf ancestry in 260 canids across the southeastern United States at over 164,000 SNP loci.
-We found that red wolf ancestry was most prevalent in canids sampled from Texas in the mid-1970s, although non-trivial amounts of red wolf ancestry persisted in this region today.
-Further, red wolf ancestry was also observed in coyotes of North Carolina, despite management efforts to limit the occurrence of hybridization events.
-Lastly, we found no evidence of substantial red wolf ancestry in southeastern canids outside of these two admixture zones.
+However, red wolf ancestry was recently discovered in canids along the American Gulf Coast, igniting a broader survey of ancestry in southeastern canid populations.
+Here, we examine geographic and temporal patterns of genome-wide red wolf ancestry in 260 canids across the southeastern United States at over 164 000 SNP loci.
+We found that red wolf ancestry was most prevalent in canids sampled from Texas in the mid-1970s, although non-trivial amounts of red wolf ancestry persist in this region today.
+Further, red wolf ancestry was also observed in a subset of coyotes inhabiting North Carolina, despite management efforts to limit the occurrence of hybridization events.
+Lastly, we found no evidence of substantial red wolf ancestry in southeastern canids outside of these 2 admixture zones.
 Overall, this study provides a genome-wide survey of red wolf ancestry in canids across the southeastern United States, which may ultimately inform future red wolf restoration efforts.